Crowd Two Factor Authentication (2FA/MFA) gives the ability to enable

 Click Configure to get into and configure the plugin.

-Enable Crowd 2FA: For Enabling 2FA for users click
+Enable 2-Factor Authentication for Crowd: For Enabling 2FA for users click

 on 'Enable the 2 Factor Authentication' for Crowd